Before the Bell: U.S. markets brace for weaker start; Bay Street futures slip

 Trade issues could also cast a pall after U.S. President Donald Trump complained about Canada's trade practices and threatened an international tax, saying: "Canada does not treat us right in terms of the farming and the crossing the borders."
 The White House subsequently played down the comments while media reports said there was no imminent plan to launch a tax.

 On Wall Street, soft-drink giant PepsiCo reported sales ahead of analysts' forecats for the fourth quarter.
 The gains were led by increases at its Frito-Lay unit.
 PepsiCo said revenue rose to US$19.53-billion in the quarter ended Dec.
 30. Analysts on average had expected US$19.39-billion.
 The company recorded a net loss of US$710-million or 50 US cents a share, compared to a year-earlier profit of US$1.40-billion or 97 US cents per share.
 The most recent quarter included a US$2.5-billion charge related to new U.S. tax laws.
-PepsiCo share were up slightly in premarket trading.
+PepsiCo share were down slightly in premarket trading.

 Overseas, European markets were in the red as caution continues to linger after last week's wild swings.
 The pan-European STOXX 600 was 0.31 per cent in early going, with telecom stocks among the worst performers.
 Britain's FTSE 100 slid 0.02 per cent.
 Germany's DAX fell 0.53 per cent and France's CAC 40 was down 0.50 per cent.